bouwe77/bouwe77.github.io/content/blog/what-is-a-reducer/what-is-a-reducer.md

 #### Conclusion

-There you have it, I, and hopefully you too, know now what a reducer is and what the `useReducer` has got to do with it.
+There you have it, I, and hopefully you too, know now what a reducer is and what the `useReducer` hook has got to do with it.

 If you want to check out the code in this blog post, please check out this gist: https://gist.github.com/bouwe77/587a0fd9211a2310ca087abb92031e2a